Curriculum – Design Technology

 • Evaluation

-Achieving outstanding outcomes in Design Technology – knowing and remembering even more than what is expected in a grammar school GCSE curriculum
+Achieving outstanding outcomes in Design Technololgy – knowing and remembering even more that what is expected of a grammar school KS4 curriculum.

-To go beyond what is expected of a Design Technology student at GCSE and achieve outstanding outcomes the subject, students should engage with their surrounds, ever conscientious, ever critical of the products they are using.
+In KS4 we assess student against the core content and assessment objectives as outlined by the relevant GCSE examination board specification.
+For Design Technology (either Graphic Design or Fashion and Textiles) this is Eduqas C600QS.
+To go beyond what is expected of a Design Technology student at GCSE and achieve outstanding outcomes in Design Technology students should engage with their surrounds, ever conscientious, ever critical of the products they are using.
 Visiting exhibitions is a fantastic way to broaden cultural capital in design and experience alternative styles and aesthetics to their own, preferred brands.
 Students should study their other subjects ever mindful of the web that Design Technology spins between these; particularly the sciences, maths and humanities.

 Recommended reading in Design Technology for GCSE